Dog food - Which one is right for my dog?

 -

-Semi-moist food has a consistency between dry food and wet food.
-It has a higher moisture content than dry food but is less moist than wet food.
+Semi-moist food has a consistency between dry and wet food.

 -